Gist has always had the ability to email your list, as well as collect email addresses. Recently, Drift also released an email marketing tool.

 The Highest Option

-Gist’s highest-priced plan is $79/mo and with it, you get everything we offer now and in the future.
+Gist’s highest-priced plan is $149/mo and with it, you get everything we offer now and in the future for up to 5 seats.

 Drift actually has three more plans — $400/mo, $1500/mo and custom Enterprise plans.